mmm/gcp-standalone-partition/example-compute-cluster.md

 tutorial.

-## Create a Slurm cluster
+## Create a cluster of compute nodes

-Create an example slurm cluster with a single `debug` partition that scales dynamically in GCP.
+Create an example static cluster of compute nodes.

-Change to the slurm cluster example directory
+Change to the compute cluster example directory

 ```bash
 cd terraform/compute-partition